ebikatsudon/VTubeStudio/Models.md

 # Where can I get Live2D models?
 Or how can I make them?

 Generally, Live2D models aren't free.
 You have to commission an artist to draw the art for your model and then you have to commission a Live2D rigger to create the model using that art.
-This process typically takes weeks to months and full models can cost anywhere between a few hundred to a few 1000 USD since they are made from scratch by skilled artists based on your requests.
+This process typically takes weeks to months and full models can cost anywhere between a few 100 to a few 1000 USD since they are made from scratch by skilled artists based on your requests.

 VTube Studio **DOES NOT** have a built-in model creator.